Marikina Shoemasters: 2022–present

 The Shoemasters entered the 2022 season with a rebuilt roster led by Lorenzo Joson.
 Although the team only finished with an 8–13 record, it was enough to give Marikina its first playoff appearance.
 The team would then be swept by the undefeated Nueva Ecija Rice Vanguards in the First Round.
 Although Joson would leave the team for General Santos in 2023, Marikina would add Felipe Chavez and collegiate player Marwin Dionisio alongside Joe Gomez de Liaño to its roster.
 Marikina went on to have a tough playoff race against the Bataan Risers, which Marikina won in the final week as they claimed the eighth seed once again.
 On top of that, Marikina finished 16–12, their first winning record in franchise history.
 In the playoffs, the Shoemasters would be swept by the top seed Pampanga Giant Lanterns in the First Round.

 Marikina would also broaden its venture into sports development around this time.
 The Marikina Junior Shoemasters joined as part of the founding lineup of the youth-oriented Junior MPBL.
 Its women's volleyball counterpart, the Marikina Lady Shoemasters, was also established and will play in the inaugural season of the Maharlika Pilipinas Volleyball Association (MPVA).

 After the 2023 season, Elvis Tolentino departed Marikina after four seasons with the team, bringing his coaching duties to South Cotabato.
 Rysal Castro succeeded his role beginning in 2024.
 The team, however, would fall to 13th after finishing with a 7–21 record.

 In 2025, the franchise was acquired by Verdiamonds Jewelry Inc., which had owned a Malabon-based team in the Pilipinas Super League during its 2024–25 season.
-The team was then known as the Marikina Verdiamonds Jewellers before reverting back later in the season.
+The team was then known as the Marikina Verdiamonds Jewellers before reverting later in the season.